majosaurus/majosaurus/README.md

 ![Hello, Friend.](https://github.com/AiKuroyake/AiKuroyake/blob/main/hello_friend.png "Hello, Friend.")

 Hi there.
-I'm Mája.
+My name's Mája.

-Currently studying Computational Linguistics.
-I know Python only.
-And the best distro is Pop!\_OS.
+I'm currently studying Computational Linguistics.
+I know Python and started learning C#.
+I'm also interested in databases.
+I enjoy using Linux; the best distro is Pop!\_OS.

 Where is the any key?